 DIANE ROSCETTI, DIRECTOR

 The CSUN Honors String Quartet gratefully acknowledges generous student scholarships provided by David and Gita Kronen.
 Additional support is provided by the Music Department Scholarship Fund.

 variety of other events throughout the Los Angeles area.
 At 16 he was accepted into the CSUN Youth Orchestra led by Dr. John Roscigno, where he decided that he wanted to continue furthering his studies in music.
 Since then, he has continued performing and has occasionally played with the American Youth Symphony.
-This is his first year in the CSUN Honors Quartet, and he is very excited to have this opportunity to play alongside such great musicians.
-Logan is currently a second year undergraduate student pursuing a degree in Violin Performance, studying with Lorenz Gamma.
+This is his second year in the CSUN Honors String Quartet, and he is very excited to have this opportunity to play alongside such great musicians.
+Logan is currently a third year undergraduate student pursuing a degree in Violin Performance, studying with Lorenz Gamma.